pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - Check it Out, Cool.
 When searching a room, etc. This isn't just looking, it's wandering around and such.
 - Hack it, McGuyver.
 When you try to repair or build something.

+    On result:
+    - 10+: You succeed
+    - 7-9: You succeed, but either waste materials or make it badly
+    - 6-: You fail, and GM makes a move

 - Heal it, Cool.
 When you try to fix a wound.

    On result: